jenkinsci/jenkinsfile-runner/docs/developer/STRUCTURE.md

 the `appassembler-maven-plugin` so that an assembly is generated, containing the Jenkinsfile Runner as an executable script.

+## `app-portable` module

+Same as `app`, but it also includes the Jenkins core and the minimum required set of plugins as JARs.
+It allows running Jenkinsfile Runner from classpath without providing the external WAR and plugin locations.

 ## `bootstrap` module

 Contains special classloader configuration so that Jenkinsfile Runner is able to work both with Jenkins classes and with the